Blue Muse Fine Art with Kat Slump. Ashes To Ashes. 2012.

 Photographers:

-In my experience, a number of photographers say they shoot nude art but actually shoot porn (“softcore” porn, specifically).
-I’ve found this to be for at least two reasons: 1) they don’t want to be labeled pornographers – this title has a stigma to it, and it might be harder to recruit models, 2) they don’t realize the difference.
-As far as I’m concerned, there is a special place in hell for #1’s, somewhere around the 7th or 8th ring.
-Re: #2, are you shooting porn and don’t realize it?
+In my experience, a number of photographers say they shoot nude art but actually shoot p*rn (“softcore” p*rn, specifically).
+I’ve found this to be for at least two reasons: 1) they don’t want to be labeled p*rnographers – this title has a stigma to it, and it might be harder to recruit models, 2) they don’t realize the difference.
+Are you shooting p*rn and don’t realize it?

 – Look at your last couple nudes.
 What motivated you to shoot them?
 Do they have any value beyond being sexual?
 What are you trying to say with them?
 Would anyone care for them if they were not looking for titillation?

 – What do you think a typical and/or sophisticated viewer would say about it?
-How would they describe it, and how would they describe the value of your photos? (e.g., something to masturbate to, or does it stir something up deep inside?)
+How would they describe it, and how would they describe the value of your photos? (e.g., something to get off to, or does it stir something up deep inside?)

 – How would an auctioneer describe the value of your photos (or your nude work as a whole) if it were to go to auction?
 How would an art appraiser value it?
 Is it original, or thought provoking?
 Why would a collector want to buy it?